 Safety Officers

-Certified safety professionals ensuring crew protection and regulatory compliance across Hungarian productions.
+Certified safety pros making sure crew protection and regulatory compliance across Hungarian shoots.

-Film production safety in Hungary is governed by Hungarian occupational safety law, with enforcement through the National Labour Inspectorate.
+Here is how this works in practice.
+Film production safety in Hungary is ruled by Hungarian occupational safety law, with enforcement through the National Labour Inspectorate.
 Productions face location-specific hazards including extreme continental weather, Danube water work, and heritage site filming.
-A qualified safety officer ensures compliance with local law while managing the specific risks of stunts, pyrotechnics, water work, and the environmental challenges unique to filming in Hungary.
+A qualified safety officer makes sure compliance with local law while managing the specific risks of stunts, pyrotechnics, water work, and the site-level challenges unique to filming in Hungary.

-Through NeedAFixer, we connect you with safety officers who hold recognised Hungarian safety certifications and understand the specific demands of film production.
-Our network includes professionals experienced with action sequences at Origo Studios and Korda Studios and the safety challenges of the diverse filming environments that Hungary offers to international productions.
+Here is the short of it.
+Through NeedAFixer, we connect you with safety officers who hold recognised Hungarian safety certifications and know the specific demands of film production.
+Our network has pros skilled with action sequences at Origo Studios and Korda Studios and the safety challenges of the varied filming environments that Hungary gives to global shoots.

 ACT 01